Prevention of Illegal Working Guide for Employers

 However, there are various ways in which an employer can conduct a right to work check, depending on a person’s nationality and the way in which their immigration status is held.

-In addition to conducting a manual document check by verifying original documents from either Lists A or B of acceptable proof of work documents, the employer may instead conduct a check using the Home Office online right to work checking service or an Identity Document Validation Technology (IDVT) check.
-Online checks will be needed for individuals whose immigration status is held in digital format, such as an eVisa, where many migrant workers will now only be able to prove their right to work using an online share code.
-In contrast, an IDVT check is where an employer uses this technology via the services of a certified Identity Service Provider (IDSP) to complete the digital identity verification element of right to work checks for British and Irish citizens only.
+Manual document checks can be carried out by verifying original documents from either Lists A or B of acceptable proof of work documents.
+For British and Irish nationals, the employer may instead conduct a digital check using an Identity Document Validation Technology (IDVT) check.
+An IDVT check is where an employer uses this technology via the services of a certified Identity Service Provider (IDSP) to complete the digital identity verification element of right to work checks for British and Irish citizens only.

 In all cases, where the right to work check reveals a time-limited right to work in the UK, or otherwise results in a time-limited statutory excuse, the employer must conduct a follow-up check at the appropriate stage to retain their statutory excuse against civil liability.